AspireMint/pulverizer/README.md

 (do not use it as storage for your item, you will lose your item on disconnect!)

-Depends on default and sfinv.
+Depends on default (sfinv optional).

 Code licensed as GPLv3 (see file LICENSE)